 - Fellowship time after Sunday worship: Bake cookies and bars to be served in the East Parlor.
 If you cannot bring them to church yourself, a volunteer will pick them up.

-- Meal Preparation (Y.E.S!
-Group, Grand Central Station and Tutoring): Meals may be purchased or homemade.
+- Meal Preparation (LOGOS and Tutoring): Meals may be purchased or homemade.
 Easy menu sheets are available, all receipts should be submitted for reimbursement and meals should be SIMPLE.
 A main dish, one side and dessert are sufficient.
 Milk is a great drink.
 Sample Meals: beef burgers, chips or carrots and celery, ice cream bars or pizza, apple slices, cookies.
-Approximate numbers to be served for Y.E.S!
-Group/Grand Central Station is 50, Tutoring is 70.
+Approximate numbers to be served for LOGOS dinner each Wednesday, is 50; Tutoring meal is 70.

 - Meals for Central Iowa Shelter & Services: Cook or serve a meal at the Central Iowa Shelter & Services Center.
 Central Presbyterian Church provides the meal on the 13th of each month.
 Volunteers are needed to help prepare a portion of the evening meal in their own home and then help serve it at the shelter with six to seven other volunteers from Central.